zarf-dev/proposals/0051-v1beta1-schema/README.md

 A component in `ZarfComponentConfig` differs from one in `ZarfPackageConfig` in a few ways:

 - `.component.name` and `.component.description` are moved from the component object to the metadata object.
-- `optional` does not exist in `ZarfComponentConfig` because component inclusion is relevant only when building a package.
+- `optional` does not exist in `ZarfComponentConfig` to force the parent package to decide whether or not the component is required.
 - `.component.selector.architecture` and `.component.selector.flavor` are moved to `.metadata.variant.architecture` and `.metadata.variant.flavor`.
 Including the architecture and flavor in the metadata makes it clear when the component can be imported.

 Each ZarfComponentConfig declares exactly one component under the `component` field.
 If a user wants multiple variations of a component differentiated by flavor or architecture, they create one ZarfComponentConfig file per variation and set the `.metadata.flavor` or `.metadata.architecture` fields on each.
 View the ZarfComponentConfig schema in [design details](#zarf-component-config-schema).